MichaelCurrin/learn-to-code/en/topics/scripting_languages/Dart/README.md

 Dart is a multi-paradigm programming language which was developed by Google started in 2011.
 It lets you use a single codebaes to build a web app, desktop application and Android/iOS app.
 Its syntax is similar or C or JavaScript.

+I am interested in Dart as cross-platform way of building a mobile app and also a web app, however I am not planning to learn much more about it.
+As I've read it is a languaged backed mostly by Google and does well as a language for Flutter for mobile apps, but it is not catching on for web apps.
+React Native is a good alternative.
+Or Java/Kotlin for Android-only development.
+Note Android and Kotlin also come from Google, but are popular in the market and with developers.

 ## Resources